 Advanced Qualification Programs (AQP) & Multi-Crew Pilot License (MPL)

-A decade after the introduction of CRM as standard practice, the United States introduced Advanced Qualification Programs (AQP) which allowed training that was centered at focusing on proficiency rather than following rigid standards.
+A decade after the introduction of CRM as standard practice, the United States introduced Advanced Qualification Programs (AQP), which was a training focused on proficiency rather than following rigid standards.
 It had a combination of maneuver validation and scenario-based evaluations in simulators.

 Photo: US Air Force | Wikimedia Commons